skittles9823/QuickSwitch/README.md

 ## Donations:
 - If you wish to donate to [Paphonb](https://github.com/paphonb) for creating the QuickSwitch app you can do so [here](https://paypal.me/Paphonb).
-- Or if you wish to donate to [Skittles9823](https://github.com/skittles9823) for making the module, scripts, and handling support you can do so [here](https://paypal.me/Skittles2398).
+- Or if you wish to sponsor [Skittles9823](https://github.com/skittles9823) on GitHub for making the module, scripts, and handling support you can do so [here](https://github.com/sponsors/skittles9823).

 ## Disclaimer
 - A full list of compatible launchers will not be provided as the app autodetects which launchers are compatible.